jendas1/jupyter_neurologic/README.md

 ```bash
 vagrant up
 ```
-Wait until start of VM and access jupyter notebook on via web browser on port 9999 (url will be shown in terminal).
+Wait until start of VM and access jupyter notebook on via web browser on port 9999 (exact url will be shown in terminal).
 In that window, click on `1.
 Getting started with NeuroLogic programming.ipynb`.
 Enjoy!
 ### Conda version
 ```bash